TigerDevGit/PerceiveTimeRepo/DEPLOY.md

 Deploy task uses [shipit-deploy](https://github.com/shipitjs/shipit-deploy) for its inner magic.
 Check out its repo if you need to modify something.

-By running any shipit task the webapp repository will be checked out to `workspace` directory and built by using `grunt build` in it.
+By running any shipit task the website repository will be checked out to `workspace` directory and built by using `grunt build` in it.
 After a successful build the content of `workspace` will be rsynced to server with a timestamp.
 After a successful rsync it will symlink timestamped folder to `current` for nginx serving.

 The deploy task will leave *five* last versions to the server, meaning that we can rollback really easily.